 Beginning in the 2022-2023 training year, there will no longer be a consortium training relationship with the OKC VA.
 The three training programs will continue to be sponsored under a single institution (i.e. OUHSC).
 The psychology training programs at OUHSC have continuously been APA accredited since 1964 (Internship) and 2002 (Clinical and Clinical Neuropsychology Residencies) and we do not anticipate any disruption in accreditation as we make this transition.
 We have submitted our intent to apply for full accreditation and all program self-studies to APA Committee on Accreditation; they are currently under review.
 We anticipate having a site visit in late 2022 with no break in accreditation status for the 2022-2023 academic year.

-Diversity, equity and inclusion are critical to the healthcare systems and training programs at the University of Oklahoma Health Sciences Center (OUHSC) and the OKC VA.
+Diversity, equity and inclusion are critical to the healthcare systems and training programs at the University of Oklahoma Health Sciences Center (OUHSC).
 Therefore, we strive to create a learning community where interns and faculty of all backgrounds feel welcome and supported.